 - Disaster Planning for Florida’s Historic Resources

-- Weather It Together: The City of Annapolis planning initiative that is designed to adapt their historic community to minimize the risks associated with flooding.
+- Weather It Together: The City of Annapolis planning initiative is designed to adapt its historic community to minimize the risks associated with flooding.

-- Keeping History Above Water: An annual conference focusing on the increasing and varied risks posed by sea level rise to historic coastal communities and their built environments.
+- Keeping History Above Water: An annual conference focusing on the increasing and varied risks posed by the sea-level rise to historic coastal communities and their built environments.